Municue

 Attorney

-What to do: Request and compare the case exhibit maps from the February 5 and March 26 City Plan Commission hearings — if the overlay boundary was redrawn between the two votes, property owners added to or removed from the revised boundary may not have received legally required mailed notice, and that defect opens a challenge window that begins at Council adoption.
+What to do: Request the exhibit maps filed at both the February 5 and March 26 City Plan Commission hearings and overlay them — if the overlay boundary was redrawn between votes, owners added to the revised boundary may not have received legally required mailed notice, creating a defect that can be raised from the moment Council adopts the ordinance.

-Act before: After Council vote on April 22
+Act before: After ordinance adoption at City Council

 Source: City Council — Apr 22, 2026 →